ywang113/ywang113/README.md

-### Hi there, I'm HEEMOON - A.K.A.
-Troubleshooter [Boguss][website]! 👋
+### Hi there, I'm Gary Wang

-## I'm an all-rounder Developer from front-end to back-end.
+## I'm a junior Front-End developer.
 - 🔭 I’m currently working on AI projects(TensorFlow), researches about dementia.
-- 🌱 I’m currently learning Everything.
+- 🌱 I’m currently learning React, node.js.
 - 👯 I’m looking to collaborate with other neuroscientists and developers.
-- 🤔 I’m looking for help with industrial development process experience.
-- 💬 Ask me about AI vision stuff & general programming.
+- 🤔 I’m looking for a position where I can continue to practice and improve my current skills as well as develop other relative knowledge skills.
 - 📫 How to reach me: email is preferred
 - ⚡ Fun fact: I believe programming is only exclusively for geniuses with talent and the genius I believe is nothing but a great capacity for patience.
-- 🥅 2020 Goals: Finishing some of my current projects & Learning new languages & Regular exercise!
+- 🥅 2020 Goals: Finishing some of my current projects & my profile page with React & Learning new languages.

 ### Connect with me: